-The intention behind having the paper at the early stage is to let him imbued with a panoramic view of world history.
-2

-It will provide the student to have a general approach as a result he will not loose himself in the world.

-It will become easier to have a macro view before studying the micro.
-UNIT I
+- 1 The intention behind having the paper at the early stage is to let him imbued with a panoramic view of world history. - 2 It will provide the student to have a general approach as a result he will not loose himself in the world. - 3 It will become easier to have a macro view before studying the micro.

-- Salient features of Palaeolithic, Mesolithic and Neolithic cultures. b) - Ancient civilizations causes of the growth of civilizations in the River valley regions. - Egypt State, society, Religion, Art and Architecture, development of c) - Mesopotamia State, Society, Religion, Art and Architecture, Science and Technology, Trade and Commerce.
+- Salient features of Palaeolithic, Mesolithic and Neolithic cultures. - Ancient civilizations causes of the growth of civilizations in the River valley regions. - Egypt State, society, Religion, Art and Architecture, development of Science. - Mesopotamia State, Society, Religion, Art and Architecture, Science and Technology, Trade and Commerce.

-- Civilization of Greece Evolution of Greek city states and society. - Development of Religion, Philosophy, Literature, Science, Art and 6) Architecture in Greece. - Roman civilization Political ideas and institutions, Roman law. c) - Rise of Imperialism, Roman society, development of literature, Science, Art and Architecture.
+- a) Civilization of Greece Evolution of Greek city states and society. - Development of Religion, Philosophy, Literature, Science, Art and Architecture in Greece. - c) Roman civilization Political ideas and institutions, Roman law, - Risc of Imperialism, Roman society, development of literature, Science, Art and Architecture.

-- Sindhu Saraswati civilization salient features. - Society, religion, science, art and architecture in Sindhu Saraswati Civilization. - Civilization of ancient China state, society, religion, philosophy, science, art and architecture in China.
+- Sindhu Saraswati civilization salient features. - Society, religion, science, art and architecture in Sindhu Saraswati Civilization, - c) Civilization of ancient China state, society, religion, philosophy, science, art and architecture in China.

-- Disintegration of Roman emilpire, Rise of feudalism and its impact. - Transition from ancient society to medieval society. - Trade, Trade routes and commerce - d) Rise of Christianity.
+- a) Disintegration of Roman em Ipire, Rise of feudalism and its impact. - Transition from ancient society to medieval society. - c) Trade, Trade routes and commerce - d) Rise of Christianity.

-a).
 Rise of Islam and advent of Arabs' evolution of Islamic state under Ummayids and Abbasides.